Nathaniel Woodhull: Battle of Brooklyn

-Woodhull was captured near Jamaica by a detachment of Fraser's Highlanders led by captain Sir James Baird.
+Woodhull was captured near Jamaica by a detachment of Fraser's Highlanders led by Captain Sir James Baird.
 He was struck with a sword multiple times, injuring his arm and head by a British officer purportedly for not saying, "God save the King", as ordered, saying instead "God save us all".
-He was taken to a cattle transport, serving as a prison ship in Gravesend Bay.
-A sympathetic British officer had him transferred to the century-old house built by Nicasius di Sille in the Dutch village of New Utrecht which is now a part of Brooklyn.
-The house was demolished in 1850 by the owner Baret Wyckoff.
-It was located in the current vicinity of 84th St. and New Utrecht Ave.
-His arm was amputated in an effort to save his life, he managed to call for his wife who was at his side when he died on September 20, 1776.
+He was taken in a cattle transport to the Old Stone Church in Jamaica, which the British had converted into a prison.
+He was later moved to a brig serving as a prison ship in Wallabout Bay.
+While in captivity, Woodhull's wounds became infected and his health rapidly deteriorated.
+A sympathetic British officer had him transferred to the century-old house built by Nicasius di Sille in New Utrecht (now part of Brooklyn).
+Woodhull's arm was amputated in an effort to save his life.
+He managed to call for his wife who was at his side when he died on September 20, 1776.
 He was buried at his family home.